 The rapid expansions of technology and the world’s reservoirs of data have yielded unique educational opportunities for students looking to enter these in-demand fields.
 Mercyhurst’s Department of Computing & Information Science, housed in the nationally respected Ridge College of Intelligence Studies and Applied Sciences, offers programs at the undergraduate and graduate level that equip students with the sought-after skills to manipulate and analyze data, protect computer networks and monetize cyber risk.
 Department faculty include experienced professionals with decades of experience in government, national security and private business.

-- Mercyhurst’s cyber lab and networks operation center, a joint venture with Cleveland-based national technology company MCPc, provides students with real-world experience meeting the cyber and data needs of actual customers
+- Mercyhurst’s cyber lab and networks operation center, a joint venture with technology firm Federal Resources Corporation, provides students with real-world experience meeting the cyber and data needs of actual customers

 The Big Data revolution promises to transform the world.
 Businesses are mining data about their customer's preferences.
 Organizations are analyzing data about their business processes to design more efficient processes.
 Data analysis is transforming the fundamental scientific process from a top-down, theory-driven process into a data-driven process.
 It's little surprise that in 2018, “data scientist” is the top in-demand job in Glassdoor’s annual survey for the third year in a row.